ai-hero-dev/cohort-002-skill-building/exercises/08-evals-project-work/08.01-evaluating-memory-extraction/explainer/readme.md

 <!-- VIDEO -->

 Let's scaffold our first evaluation for testing memory extraction when the database is empty.

+Recommendation: hand-code this commit.
+This is your first chance to use `createUIMessageFixture`, and it's worth hand-coding the scorers especially.

 ### Steps To Complete